The best known noble tree of Canary Islands is Drago Milenario – the largest and oldest existing Canary Islands dragon tree (Dracaena draco).

 Research shows that the sap of dragon blood tree is unusual indeed.
 It contains many rare and unique compounds, such as saponins with good potential to treat leukemia.

-Canary Islands are gorgeous volcanic islands which are very rich with diverse natural and man made landmarks.
-It is hard to single out most outstanding kinds of Canarian landmarks, but these could be heritage of Guanche, historical European cities and ecosystems.
+The Canary Islands are gorgeous volcanic islands that are very rich with diverse natural and man-made landmarks.
+It is hard to single out the most outstanding kinds of Canarian landmarks, but these could be the heritage of Guanche, historical European cities, and ecosystems.

-Walk This Way features the best of Tenerife’s walking routes written by travel writers who specialise in Tenerife and the Canary Islands.
-Some are well trodden favourites, others are strangers to the walking groups; lovely trails that were once the lifeline between communities and are now only used by neighbours and by cats on their morning constitutionals.
+Walk This Way features the best of Tenerife’s walking routes written by travel writers who specialize in Tenerife and the Canary Islands.
+Some are well-trodden favorites, others are strangers to the walking groups; lovely trails that were once the lifeline between communities and are now only used by neighbors and by cats on their morning constitutionals.